Dr Nicola Green

 - Biology and Chemistry of Living Systems II (MAT2530)

 - Bioimaging (MAT408/6311, Module lead) - fourth year/MSc module.

-She also is module lead for BIE103 and BIE201, two courses taken by Bioengineering students which aim to demonstrate the breadth of the Bioengineering field and introduce students to key technical and professional skills within Bioengineering.
+She also is module lead for BIE103 and BIE201, two courses taken by Bioengineering students which demonstrate the breadth of the Bioengineering field and introduce students to key technical, practical and professional skills within Bioengineering.